 After adding Tags to your Experiences, you will be able to filter them using the Tags created.
 This way, you can always bring up important Experiences, make quick improvements, and know where your efforts lie.

 💡 When filtering, don't be shy in adding as many parameters as you need to narrow down the list of Experiences.
-You can mix filters such as:
+You can leverage: